kordano/lambda-shelf/README.md

 ## License

-Copyright © 2014 Konrad Kühne
+Copyright © 2014 Konrad Kühne, Christian Weilbach

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.